GSA/BSP_Mode1_Reporting/README.md

 ### AMI Report Lambda Function IAM Policy ###

-The Lambda function which creates the AMI Report is assinged an IAM role in the master account with a single policy attached that allows it do perform all of its necessary functions.
+The Lambda function which creates the AMI Report is assinged an IAM role in the management account with a single policy attached that allows it do perform all of its necessary functions.

 ```json